Max-Derner/python-lessons/Lesson_00/06_logic_gates.md

     # do a different thing
 ```
 The expressions are anything that can be evaluated as "truthy/falsy".
 Notice that we're using the 4 spaces of indentation to define scope.
+Also notice that we don't use `{}` to define scope, that's done with an indented code block like it is everywhere else in Python.

 Example:
 ```